Jeremy Till: Personal life

 Till is the son of the educator and former cleric Barry Till and the long-term partner of the architect Sarah Wigglesworth, a pair called by the Evening Standard "a glamorous power couple."
 His interests are listed in Who's Who as 'growing, cooking and eating food'.
 He lives in London.
-He served as a trustee of the New Economics Foundation from 2015-2021.
+He served as a trustee of the New Economics Foundation from 2015 to 2021.